The Ketogenic Diet without a Gallbladder

 If you have had liver or gallbladder problems in the past or no longer have your gallbladder than be sure to follow the strategies below.
 Many people without a gallbladder are able to thrive when they successfully apply these tips, so give them a shot and see how you respond.

-If you feel extremely tired and irritable for more than a few days than try adding back more healthy carbs with your evening meals.
+If you feel extremely tired and irritable for more than a few days than try adding back more healthy carbs with your evening meals in a process called carb backloading.
 People with liver or gallbladder issues typically do very well with beets, carrots, green apples, squash and berries.
 These would be better sources of carbohydrates than grains and sugar sweeteners.

 1.)
 Bile Healthy Foods: